ontofractal/ecto_pg_json/README.md

-# EctoJsonb
+# EctoPgJson

 An Ecto extension for JSONB operators.
-You need to `require EctoJsonb` before using the macros in the context of Ecto query.
+You need to `import EctoPgJson` before using the macros in the context of Ecto query.

 ## Installation